Mog Thistlethwaite is a Melbourne-based writer and comic artist.

 I spent a year in Canberra for some reason before settling in Melbourne at the beginning of 2006.
 It had been RMIT’s screenwriting course that drew me to the Arts capital of Australia, but the only work I could get anywhere near the film industry was at a video store in Brunswick.

-As doomed as the video store was destined to be, it was during my tenure as DVD slinger that I was able to put my prior learning to practice.
-Driven by the ongoing need to create, and experience the creativity of others, my spare time was minimal as I used every opportunity to write film reviews and seek out live events such as Rocket Clock Story Slam at the Trades Hall in Carlton, and the much-loved Deathstar Canteen comedy at Caz Reitops Dirty Secrets in Collingwood.
-It was these events that I would eventually take to the stage myself, but not before I started a podcast, because of course I did.
+I worked that job for the better half of a decade, but I soon grew restless and figured it was time I put all my learning to use.
+Driven by an unquenchable desire to create and experience the creativity of others, I spent my free time writing film reviews and seeking live events such as Rocket Clock Story Slam at the Trades Hall in Carlton, and the much-loved Deathstar Canteen comedy in Collingwood at Caz Reitops Dirty Secrets.
+Eventually I would take to the stage myself, but not before I started a podcast to track the experience.

-Two seasons in and, along with Beau, Indiana Kiely, and Tom Fahey, the #QuestInnPodcast has led us on an amazing journey that includes a live appearance at OzComicCon, the spin-off series Space Junk (with Charlie Sturgeon), and more laughs and fun times than I’m sure would be advised as the recommended healthy amount by medical professionals.
+Two seasons with Beau, Indiana Kiely, Tom Fahey, and more special guests than you would ever think possible was an incredible journey.
+We appeared live at Oz Comic-Con, made the spin-off series Space Junk (with Charlie Sturgeon), and had more laughs and fun times than I’m sure would be advised as the recommended healthy amount by medical professionals.

 And if that wasn’t enough, I also had the pleasure of recording and editing the second and third seasons of Dr Karen Debbie Cradle’s podcast Why Are You Here? as well as creating audio for the Fringe Festival shows of both Reeni Inosha’s Enlighten Me A Little and Simon Hawkings’ Kiwi Fruit – An Autobiography.